 Know when to back off.
 As you start to feel your muscles burn or you struggle to breathe, slow down until you catch your breath so your body can deliver more oxygen to the muscles.
 Moreover, alternate periods of activity with periods of active and inactive rest as appropriate.

 Stretch immediately after your workout.
 One of the most overlooked but essential aspects of a workout, stretching helps release lactic acid and counteracts trauma to the muscles as a result of the workout.
 Lactic acid disperses 30 minutes to an hour post-workout, so make sure to cool down appropriately and stretch right after.
-Sports medicine expert Dr. Herbert Haupt recommends stretching after a prolonged workout to reduce lactic acid buildup.
+Sports medicine expert Dr. Herbert Haupt recommends stretching after a prolonged workout to reduce the buildup of lactic acid.

 Use a foam roller to massage the muscles.
-The foam roller loosens tight muscles and reduces lactic acid buildup by stimulating blood flow and encouraging lymphatic drainage.
+The foam roller loosens tight muscles and reduces the buildup of lactic acid by stimulating blood flow and encouraging lymphatic drainage.
 It can also be used before an intense workout.

 References & Resources